kajott/CompoKit/src/pm-export-tools/README.md

 management system into various formats.

+## Voting Result Export

+The tool `pm_result_export.py` exports the voting results into a text file that can be used by the ASCII artist to produce the final `results.txt` file.

+Input is a saved copy of PartyMeister's `/backend/votes` HTML page in plain HTML format (i.e. no MHTML).

+The output will automatically wrap the title and author line to a specified width in columns.
+This can be set with the `-w` option.

+Output encoding defaults to UTF-8, but other encodings can be set using the `-e` option.

 ## Slide Image Export

 The tool `pm_slide_export.py` exports slides in PNG format into a directory structure.